RogerioBlanco/PixelCanvasBot/README.md

 * ./pixel_canvas_bot.py -i image.png -f $FINGERPRINT$ -x 0 -y 0

-This bot is not finished yet, so every time you stop the program this will repeatedly check every pixel again.
+This bot is not finished yet.

 ### What is each parameter?